On This Page:

 Other Sources of Support

 Support for the pancreatic cancer patient is critical to improve quality of life and overall well-being.
-Having a support system of caregivers, family, friends, healthcare professionals and a Patient Central Associate is important to address and manage the needs of the patient.
+Having a support system of caregivers, family, friends, healthcare professionals and a patient advocate is important to address and manage the needs of the patient.
 Learn more about building your support system.

 Expert help from psychologists, counselors or other specialists in one-on-one settings may also help.
 Contact Patient Central for resources to find professional support.